Great auk: Description

-Standing about 75 to 85 cm tall and weighing approximately 5 kg as adult birds, the flightless great auk was the second-largest member of both its family and the order Charadriiformes overall, surpassed only by the mancalline Miomancalla.
+Standing about 75 cm tall and weighing approximately 5 kg as adult birds, the flightless great auk was the second-largest member of both its family and the order Charadriiformes overall, surpassed only by the mancalline Miomancalla.
 It is, however, the largest species to survive into modern times.
 The great auks that lived farther north averaged larger in size than the more southerly members of the species.
 Males and females were similar in plumage, although there is evidence for differences in size, particularly in the bill and femur length.
 The back was primarily a glossy black, and the belly was white.
 The neck and legs were short, and the head and wings small.
 During summer, it developed a wide white eye patch over each eye, which had a hazel or chestnut iris.
 Auks are known for their close resemblance to penguins, their webbed feet and countershading are a result of convergent evolution in the water.
 During winter the great auk moulted and lost this eye patch, which was replaced with a wide white band and a grey line of feathers that stretched from the eye to the ear.
 During the summer, its chin and throat were blackish-brown and the inside of the mouth was yellow.
 In winter, the throat became white.
 Some individuals reportedly had grey plumage on their flanks, but the purpose, seasonal duration, and frequency of this variation is unknown.
 The bill was large at 11 cm long and curved downward at the top; the bill also had deep white grooves in both the upper and lower mandibles, up to seven on the upper mandible and twelve on the lower mandible in summer, although there were fewer in winter.
 The wings were only 15 cm in length and the longest wing feathers were only 10 cm long.
 Its feet and short claws were black, while the webbed skin between the toes was brownish black.
 The legs were far back on the bird's body, which gave it powerful swimming and diving abilities.